jeorgen/chromanode-regtest-backend/README.md

 DEPENDENCIES

-The following packages are needed for bitcoind to compile on Ubuntu 14.04LTS:
+The following packages are needed for bitcoind and postgresql to compile on Ubuntu 14.04LTS:

 ```build-essential libtool autotools-dev autoconf libssl-dev libboost-all-dev pkg-config postgresql-server-dev-all python-virtualenv` libdb4.8++-dev```